sider/sider-docs/tools/javascript/coffeelint.md

 ### `npm_install`

-By using this option, you can install coffeelint and dependencies to your program.
-This means you can install CoffeeScript with the specified version that is written in `package.json`.
-Default value of this option is `false`.
+By using this option, you can install coffeelint and dependencies before analysis.
+This means you can install the version of CoffeeScript specified in `package.json`.
+The default is `false`.

 |Value|Execution Command|
 |:---|:---|